MyEventus/HelpMe/About.md

 - Public access (read) via GitHub.
 - Public access (write/edit/update) via Pull requests on GitHub
 	- Please contribute.
+	- Write down life hacks, technical help, process and experiances you went through.
-	- To assist other having to re-lean
+	- To assist other having to re-lean from scratch.
+	- Add value to society and make